vmg/redcarpet/README.markdown

 * `:autolink`: parse links even when they are not enclosed in `<>` characters.
 Autolinks for the http, https and ftp protocols will be automatically detected.
-Email addresses are also handled, and http links without protocol, but starting with `www`.
+Email addresses, anchors and http links without protocol, but starting with `www` are also handled.

 * `:disable_indented_code_blocks`: do not parse usual markdown code blocks.
 Markdown converts text with four spaces at